thosgood/this-weeks-finds/markdown/151-200/week171.md

 in higher dimensions, too.

-Finally, Michael Seifert's paper is an excellent undergraduate thesis on loop quantum gravity, done with the help of Seth Major.
+Finally, Michael Seifert's paper is an excellent undergraduate thesis on loop quantum gravity, done with the help of \mathsf{Set}h Major.
 After a nice review of the basics, it studies some operators that act on the Hilbert space of states of a single spin network vertex: in particular, the volume operator and some less familiar operators that measure the angles